Frequently Asked Questions

 In ODIN 2022/23, there have been the following minor methodology changes:

-• The disaggregation, violence type, has been added to indicator (8.1) Proportion of women who are victims of physical, sexual, or psychological violence.
+In addition, disaggregation by violence type, has been added to indicator (8.1) Proportion of women who are victims of physical, sexual, or psychological violence.

 How comparable are ODIN scores over time?